-The effect of processing on the formalin residue of catfish.
-The residue of formalin was reduced by 78.14% during washing treatment.
-The reduction was significant (p<0.05).
-The formalin was easily washed out because of its high solubility in the water, which is 24×105 mg L-1 at 20° C (BPOM 2008; Sugiarti et al 2014).
-A study conducted by Yusuf et al (2015) showed the same trend, but the reduction was lower (with only 43%).
-The differences in the level of reduction can be affected by the duration of formalin submersion.
-The longer the submersion time, the smaller the decrease, as more formalin was bonded with the fish protein.
+(p<0.05).
+The formalin was easily washed out because of its high solubility in the water, which is 24 x 105 mg L-1 at 20°C (BPOM 2008; Sugiarti et al 2014; Yusuf et al 2015).
+Another study conducted by Yusuf et al (2015) also-showed the same trend, but the reduction was lower (with only 43%).
+The differences in the level of reduction can be affected by the length-duration of formalin submersion.
+The longer the submersion time, the smaller the decreasing decrease, as there was more formalin was bonded with the fish protein in the fish.

 In this study, frying also significantly reduced the residue of formalin (p<0.05).
-The reduction level was 99% that indicated most of the formalin disappeared during the frying process.
-Formalin was included in a volatile compound, especially above its boiling point (Joshi et al 2015).
-This study confirmed the results of Sugiarti et al (2014), showing a reduction level of formalin up to 99.28% after 1 hour of submersion followed by the frying process (no information about the period of frying process) in squid.
+The reduction level was 99% that indicated most of the formalin was-disappeared during the frying process.
+Formalin was included in a volatile compound, especially at the above of-its boiling point (Joshi et al 2015).
+This study was also the same withconfirmed the results of Sugiarti et al (2014), showing a that found the reduction level of formalin up to 99.28% after 1 hour of submersion followed by the frying process (no information about the period of frying process) in squid.
 Frying could denature the protein and also hydrolyze its bonding with formalin (Levita et al 2010).
 The high temperature in frying increased the kinetic energy and led to faster movement of the molecules that could damage the molecular bonds (Sugiarti et al 2014).

-Heat processing by boiling reduced the residue of formalin with up to 98.1%, more than the washing process (p<0.05), but at the same degree as the frying process (p>0.05).
-The high reduction of formalin in the boiling process was due to the accelerated formalin dissolution rate at higher temperatures (Annisak 2019).
-This effect could be enhanced by boiling the sample in an open pan (Kamal et al 2017).
+Boiling was another heat-Heat processing by boiling that was done in this study.
+The results showed that this process also reduced the residue of formalin with up to 98.1%, more than.
+The residue of formalin after treatment was different from the sample after the washing process (p<0.05), but at the same degree with asthat after the frying process (p>0.05).
+In the boiling process, tThe high reduction of formalin in the boiling process was higher than that was in only washing or soaking treatment because there was morewas due to the accelerated formalin dissolved dissolution rate in at higher temperatures water (Annisak 2019).
+This effect could be enhanced by amount of losing would be higher when it combined boiling the sample with thein an opened pan during the boiling (Kamal et al 2017).

 The effect of storage on the formalin residue of catfish.
-This experiment demonstrated that only the period of storage significantly influenced the residue of formalin (p<0.05), while the temperature of storage and the combination between temperature and period of storage did not (Table 2).
-The previous different studies showed that a storage at the room temperature or at the freezing temperature had similar effects on the formalin residue decrease (Jawahar et al 2017; Murtini et al 2014), possibly due to the same level of protein degradation by breaking the bonds between protein and formalin and releasing free compounds.
-At the room temperature, the protein degradation was essentially caused by the microbial activity, while at the freezing temperature it was caused mostly by physical destruction, leading to conformational and functional changes (Murtini et al 2014; Yeasmin et al 2010).
-Formalin in the free form is more reactive and can also be more easily degraded (Riyanto et al 2006; Rachmawati et al 2007).
+This research experiment found demonstrated that only a-the period of storage that significantly influenced the residue of formalin (p<0.05), while the temperature of storage and the combination between temperature and period of storage did not (Table 2).
+The previous different studies showed that either a storage at the room temperature or at the freezing temperature of storage had a similar effects on the decreasing of formalin residue decrease (Jawahar et al 2017; Murtini et al 2014), possibly .
+It may be due to the same degradation level of protein degradationduring both in the room and freezing temperature, resulting in the loss of by breaking the bonds between protein and formalin and releasing free compounds.
+In-At the room temperature, the protein degradation was more essentially caused by the microbial activity, while in at the freezing temperature it was more caused mostly by physical destruction, leading to the conformational and functional changes (Murtini et al 2014; Yeasmin et al 2010).
+Formalin in the free form is more reactive and can also be more easily degraded was easier to break down into another compound or reacts with other compounds in the free form (Riyanto et al 2006; Rachmawati et al 2007).